Quarterly Economic and Revenue Forecasts

 Lumber and Log Prices

 Log prices generally follow the same trend as lumber prices, but the relationship is not one-to-one.
 From the beginning of 2023 to August 2025, log prices remained in a relatively narrow range - from around $610/mbf to $660/mbf.
-In September, they fell to just above $600/mbf.
-This is higher than most periods in the last 20 years in nominal terms, though not in real terms.
+Starting in September 2025, prices fell below that range and average $598/mbf in the last four months of the year.
+This is still higher than most periods in the last 20 years in nominal terms, though not in real terms.

-The outlook for both log and lumber prices is, on balance, that they will dip lower through most of 2026 before increasing slightly toward the end of the year.
+The outlook for both log and lumber prices is that they start recovering in Q2 2026 and trend upward through the end of the year.

 As discussed at the end of this forecast summary, there have been multiple policies enacted or proposed that are likely affecting lumber and log prices.
 While policy uncertainty exists we expect there to be greater price uncertainty, particularly with lumber.
 Log prices are typically bounded on the low end because timberland owners can usually wait to harvest until prices get better, so we expect less movement in their prices.